Vallarta Real Estate Information 101

 Should I be working with a real estate agent?

 Yes, you should, whether you are buying or selling.
-The process is not as simple or straightforward as it is in the USA and Canada, and there are potential obstacles that a guide will help you navigate through (unless you speak Spanish, you’re at an immediate disadvantage).
+The process is not as simple or straightforward as it is in the USA and Canada, and there are potential obstacles that a guide can help you navigate through (unless you speak Spanish, you’re at an immediate disadvantage).
 They also have access to marketing tools, such as the MLS, that allows more extensive searching, that sellers are not privy to.
 Here's an article link that explains more.

 Is there a RE association and are realtors licensed?